 People, including your potential new clients for your law firm, want different things, in different ways, at different times.

 Your ability to properly align these components can make a world of difference in how well your PPC performs.
-And remember, that performance may not be an actual conversion but instead your level of success in moving that person along your PPC funnel.
+And remember, that performance may not be an actual conversion but your level of success in moving that person along your PPC funnel.

 Things, ways, and time to deliver messages align with your funnel in these ways: